smix8/godot-docs/classes/class_projectsettings.rst

 Sets which physics engine to use for 3D physics.

 "DEFAULT" and "GodotPhysics3D" are the same, as there is currently no alternative 3D physics server implemented.

+"Dummy" is a 3D physics server that does nothing and returns only dummy values, effectively disabling all 3D physics functionality.

 .. rst-class:: classref-item-separator